Holic75/Baldurs-gate-dnd-3.5/README.md

 – 3rd level: May use the Aura of Despair ability once per day.
 Gains and additional use every 6 levels thereafter.
 ```
 AURA OF DESPAIR:
-When this ability is activated, all enemies within 30 feet of the Blackguard suffer ill effects based on the Blackguard's level:
+Targets all enemies within 30 ft. with effects that improve based on the caster's level for 3 rounds + 1 round per 2 points of caster's Charisma above 10:
-  3rd - All enemies suffer a -1 penalty to hit and damage rolls and a -2 penalty to Armor Class for 1 turn.
+  3rd Level: -1 penalty to hit and damage rolls and a -2 penalty to Armor Class.
-  6th - All enemies suffer a -2 penalty to hit and damage rolls and a -2 penalty to Armor Class for 1 turn.
+  9th Level: -2 penalty to hit and damage rolls and a -2 penalty to Armor Class.
-  15th - All enemies suffer a -4 penalty to hit and damage rolls and a -4 penalty to Armor Class for 1 turn; enemies with 8 or fewer Hit Dice are panicked as well.
+  15th Level: -4 penalty to hit and damage rolls and a -4 penalty to Armor Class; causes fear in enemies of level 8 or below.
-  20th - All enemies suffer a -4 penalty to hit and damage rolls and a -4 penalty to Armor Class for 1 turn; enemies with 18 or fewer Hit Dice are panicked as well.
+  21st Level: -4 penalty to hit and damage rolls and a -4 penalty to Armor Class; causes fear in enemies level 18 or below.
+There is no Saving Throw against this ability.
 ```

 – May use Smite Good ability.
 Gains one use per day at level 1, level 5 and every 5 levels thereafter.